-POLS 393 Field Experience (Internship)

-Supervised participation in executive, legislative, judicial or legal offices in local, state or federal government when deemed suitable for academic credit and approved by the Political Science advisor and the chair of the Department of History and Political Science.
+POLS 393 Field Experience (Internship) 1, 2, 3 or 4-WSP Supervised participation in executive, legislative, judicial or legal offices in local, state or federal government when deemed suitable for academic credit and approved by the Political Science advisor and the chair of the Department of History and Political Science.
 Usually, 4 credits may be counted toward the major or minor.
 May be combined with an additional 4 credits for POLS 391.
 Liberal Arts.